MonaQuimbamba/myStandOut/content/posts/macroOnPhishingEmail.md

 ![alt text](/images/vtScreen.png)

-## Get the macro
+## Extracting the Macro

-Using the tool [oledump.py](https://blog.didierstevens.com/programs/oledump-py/), we could gather the malicious macro code that is embedded in this file
+Using the tool [oledump.py](https://blog.didierstevens.com/programs/oledump-py/), we can extract the malicious macro code embedded in this file:

 ```
 python3 oledump.py 0nfoPg800fq06IGB.xlsx